Jill Biden hears from Navajo women on needs, priorities

 Jill Biden hears from Navajo women on needs, prioritiesNew

 WINDOW ROCK, Ariz.
-(AP) — Jill Biden is making her third visit to the country’s largest Native American reservation.
-The Navajo Nation in the U.S. Southwest was hit hard by the coronavirus pandemic.
-Now, it’s outpacing the U.S. in vaccination rates while maintaining a mask mandate and other safety precautions.
-On Thursday, Biden met with Navajo officials in the tribal capital of Window Rock.
-Female leaders there talked to her about the needs and priorities on the reservation, including an expansion to a cancer center and additional law enforcement resources.
-On Friday, Biden is scheduled to visit a grade school and vaccination site nearby.
+(AP) — Jill Biden spent her first day of a trip to the Navajo Nation listening to female leaders who she referred to as her “sister warriors” on the needs and priorities of the country’s largest Native American reservation.
+The visit was Biden’s third to the reservation that was hit hard by the coronavirus pandemic.
+Now, the tribe is outpacing the U.S. in vaccination rates while maintaining a mask mandate and other safety precautions.
+Biden met with Navajo officials in the tribal capital of Window Rock.
+Female leaders there talked about the need for more financial resources and a focus on families, language preservation and culture.